developer-mp/online_shop/README.md

 ## Features

 Users can add products to the shopping cart, view, edit, delete and pay for them.
-There is token authentication implemented.
+Token authentication is implemented.

 ## Installation